kosiu/audio_hub/readme.md

+# Implemented

+ 1. Create bluetooth sink (hidden non discoverable) pairing only manualy.
+I don't like to expose
+ 1. Create alsamixer device
+ 1. Create vlc player with radio station media list
+ 1. Create main async event loop to listen only for infrared keys (for now)
+ 1. In reponce to keys (hold or press) send signals to mixer or vlc

 # TODO:

+ 1. Incorporate gpio (test included)
- 1. gpio in python
+ 1. Asyncio for gpio
+ 1. Write short how-to on pairing unpairing new device

 # Ideas to test:

- 1. asyncio for gpio
+ 1. reboot every 2 days?
- 2. dbus for bluetooth (possible with async interface?)
+ 1. dbus for bluetooth (possible with async interface?)
- 3. gpio led display
+ 1. gpio led display to show current status of radio or input
- 4. REST api or different mqtt?
+ 1. REST api or different mqtt?
- 5. send ir events (needed?)
+ 1. send ir events (needed?)

 # Auto-pair agent